 Types of Integrated Delivery Networks

 Vertical integration, or System III IDNs, includes a wide range of different healthcare facilities and medical centers.
 This type of health system focuses on providing a care continuum for a patient population that includes all ages.
-System III networks offer care that allows patients to stay within the system throughout their lives, from pediatric care to geriatric care.
-In addition to primary care and specialized care, healthcare services that are often part of these networks include prenatal care, hospice, and assisted living.
-Community health IDNs typically fall into this, as well as academic health systems and faith-based health systems.
+System III networks offer care that allows patients to stay within the integrated delivery system throughout their lives, from pediatric care to geriatric care in a long-term care facility.
+In addition to primary care and specialized care, healthcare services that are often part of these networks include prenatal care, hospice, and assisted living, all working to increase the net patient revenue.
+Community health IDNs typically fall into this category, as do academic health systems and faith-based health systems.

-Strategic integration IDNs, or System IV IDNs, also use vertical integration to share healthcare resources equally among all facilities rather than focusing on one kind of facility.
-However, System IV networks use a complex approach to managing healthcare delivery and making decisions that involve different aspects of these systems, such as purchasing decisions.
+Strategic integration IDNs, or System IV IDNs, also use vertical integration to share healthcare resources equally among all facilities rather than focusing on one type of facility.
+However, decision-makers within these networks follow a sophisticated IDN strategy to manage healthcare delivery, considering various aspects of the system, such as purchasing decisions and resource allocation.

 IDNs provide important advantages in terms of patient outcomes and healthcare delivery.
 These networks can offer the following benefits, whether they are classified as System II, System III, or System IV.

-IDNs have a distinct advantage over the accountable care organization model when it comes to providing high-quality care.
+IDNs have a distinct advantage when it comes to providing high-quality care.
 With a wide network that connects valuable resources and specialties, IDNs are in a unique position to offer improved clinical outcomes.
-They can contribute to improvements in overall population health and quality care in their existing communities.
+They can contribute to improvements in overall population health and better outcomes in their existing communities.

 Access to Medicine and Specialties

 Being part of an IDN often means that a healthcare provider does not have to refer patients to out-of-network providers for specialized services.
 For example, cancer patients can receive all the care they need within an IDN through their health plan, including chemotherapy or other treatments, nutrition services, and care for other health conditions.
-Access to medicine and specialties can help improve the healthcare ecosystem.
+Access to medicine and specialty healthcare professionals can help improve the healthcare ecosystem by providing the right care at the right time.

 Market Influence